backbench/full-stack-hiring-challenge-2018/README.md

 # Assignment-18: Instructions

-Create a File system using NodeJs.
+Implement a virtual file system using NodeJs.
 This should be a webapp.

 You can proceed in following steps:-